emirkugic/DomainScan/README.md

-# DomanScan
+# DomainScan
-Using VirusTotal and OpenCTI to scan a doman for viruses
+Using VirusTotal and OpenCTI to scan a domain for viruses